-Publication of this Policy: The College will publish this policy on its website, in all handbooks, and in all catalogs.
+Publication of this Policy: The College will publish this policy on its website, the student portal, in all handbooks and catalogs.

 D. Training

 The Title IX Coordinator, the Title IX Investigator(s), the Title IX Decision-maker(s), the Sanctions Administrator(s), and the Appeals Officer(s) will receive training that includes but is not limited to the following: